IBM/wc-devops-utilities/doc/DeployControllerDesign.md

 Job description: <br>

 This job is to create a ConfigMap object on Kubernetes.
-The ConfigMap object is most like file from model.The key is the filename. <!--Tiffany: These two sentencces are unclear?-->

 The ConfigMap object name follows the following pattern under the target NameSpace:

 ``<Tenant><EnvName><EnvType>-<filename>``
+Inputting the needed information in the job UI generates a unique object name.

 You can also leverage this job to check the value from the existing ConfigMap by providing the correct key.